-ART R170 - Introduction to Women in Art: 3 Units Woman as Artist; Woman as Image
+ART R170-Introduction to Women in Art 3 units

 This is a survey focusing on the contributions and achievements of women as artists, collectors, and subjects.
 The course will examine key women artists from the middle ages to the present day, as well as investigating the role of women as subjects of art and the influence of women as collectors of art.
 It will include an examination of feminist art theory and discuss the impact of the women's movement of the 1960's and 1970's on women artists and their work.
-The course will include an examination of the portrayal of women in art produced by men, how this portrayal has changed over time, and how these changes reflect the changing roles of women in society.
+The course will include an examination of the portrayal of women in art produced by men, how this portrayal has changed over time, and how these changes relfect the changing roles of women in society.
 Special attention will be paid to the expanded range of both subject matter and media for women artists of the 20th century.
 Field trips may be required.
-Transfer credit: CSU, UC
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU

-ART R171 - Survey of Modern Art
+ART R171-Survey of Modern Art